 When a student falls below the required G.P.A. and/or receives a grade of "C" in two or more classes, the MAT student will be removed from the MAT program.
 Students who have been academically removed from the program and wish to re-enter the program must retake any course in which they earned a "C" prior to continuing on full-time in the MAT program.
-Any student who re-enters the program and subsequently earns another grade of "C" will be academically removed from the program and will not be permitted to re-enter the program at any point in the future.
+Students that receive a grade less than a "C" in any one class will not have the opportunity to re-enter the MAT Program.